JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 By default, the tool runs in the interactive mode.
 During the first run, the tool creates a migration plan listing all artifacts in the source storage.
 Then, the tool asks you to select the next step:
 * Update the migration plan.
 * Show the migration plan.
 * Copy artifacts from the source storage to the target storage.
+> If the source project has a subproject with a custom artifact storage which the tool cannot access,
+> it will skip the subproject by default and continue migrating the remaining projects.
+You can configure the migration to fail in this case using the corresponding [additional property](artifacts-migration-tool.md#additional-properties).
 * Revert the migration — in case of incomplete or interrupted migration, the tool will remove the copied artifacts from the target storage.
 * Delete artifacts from the source storage.
 * Forget the migration plan — discard the current migration plan.

 If the tool fails, you can choose to update the migration plan to continue the interrupted migration.